104.2. Explore the butler repository#

 [skymap.RecordClass(name='lsst_cells_v1', hash=b'\xe2snA$M\xf0\x0b\xbd\xb9:\xec\xac\n\xe4\xb2\xd1\x9d\xda\x91', tract_max=18938, patch_nx_max=10, patch_ny_max=10)]

-Retrieve the skymap
+Retrieve the skymap from the butler.

 skymap = butler.get("skyMap", skymap="lsst_cells_v1")

-Option to print the help
+Option to print the help for skymap.

 # help(skymap)

-Print all methods available for the returned skymap
+Print all methods available for the returned skymap.

 for tmp in dir(skymap):